 HighLevel has a similar learning curve.
 If a new user needs to build a website and/or set up their CRM, they can easily do so in an hour or less — at least that’s what their website says.
-One of the things that HighLevel prides themselves on is how easy it is to get started.
-They have a good knowledge base to assist new users, and provide 24/7 customer support to assist when problems arise.
+One of the things that HighLevel prides itself on is how easy it is to get started.
+They have a good knowledge base to assist new users and provide 24/7 customer support to assist when problems arise.
 We found the learning curve to be a bit steeper than that, especially when being used to different platforms.

 The dashboard is fairly easy to navigate.
 Scheduled appointments, messages, calendars, contacts, payments, automation, and websites are all clearly marked and fairly easy to set up.
 That being said, agencies who plan to use HighLevel should utilize their 14-day trial period to familiarize themselves with the platform.
 Depending on how much of it you plan to utilize, it could take quite a bit of time to get the hang of.

 WordPress vs HighLevel: Customization

 WordPress and HighLevel have many customization options.
-However, WordPress has the most customizations available to users.
+However, WordPress has the most customization available to users.

 WordPress is the clear winner in the customization department.
 With thousands of plugins and the ability to add custom code, building a unique website isn’t hard.
 In addition to the free plugin options, you can install premium ones from third-party vendors.
 WordPress also integrates seamlessly with page builders like Divi to give you complete control over the web design process with a visual builder.

 WordPress uses its proprietary Gutenberg editor.
 Users can add columns and elements such as icons, text, videos, social media, and more to customize their site easily.

 HighLevel doesn’t require any plugins.
 It works great out of the box.
-The site builder comes with tons of elements to use including text modules, galleries, video, and more.
+The site builder comes with tons of elements to use including text modules, galleries, videos, and more.